 On June 14, 2023, GAO released its 13th annual report highlighting opportunities to reduce fragmentation, overlap, and duplication in federal programs—as well as chances to save money and increase revenue.

-We identified 112 new actions that Congress and executive branch agencies could take to save money and improve efficiency and effectiveness of government programs and activities.
+We identified 100 new matters for congressional consideration and recommendations for agencies to save money and improve efficiency and effectiveness of government programs and activities.

 - Congress should reauthorize the First Responder Network Authority by 2027 to ensure the continuity of the public-safety broadband network and collection of potential revenues of billions of dollars over 15 years.

 - The Office of Personnel Management could save hundreds of millions of dollars or more annually by implementing a monitoring mechanism to identify and remove ineligible family members from the Federal Employees Health Benefits program.

 - The Department of Health and Human Services could save tens of millions of dollars annually in medical expenses related to falls by figuring out a way for related federal programs to continue sharing falls prevention information with each other and with disability organizations and providers.

 - The General Services Administration could generate or save millions of dollars in property sales or space reduction opportunities by leveraging lessons learned to help with decision-making processes.

 - The Small Business Administration could recover millions of dollars by taking additional steps to identify and respond to potentially fraudulent or ineligible Restaurant Revitalization Fund recipients.

 - The federal government could better manage fragmented efforts across 15 agencies and 130 programs to develop and implement a national broadband internet access strategy by addressing any key statutory limitations.